First published by Chatto & Windus

 David Aaronovitch, The Times

-Since its publication in 2008, Hungry City has been translated into French, Dutch, Russian, Chinese, Korean and Arabic.
+Since its publication in 2008, Hungry City has been translated into French, Dutch, Russian, Chinese, Korean, Arabic and Spanish.

 Click on the images below for a description of each chapter.